Replacing Missing Teeth

 Fortunately, missing teeth can be replaced.
 The following are three options for replacement.
 Not all options are right for everyone but we would help you decide which option suits you best.

 Dental implants are a great option to replace a single missing tooth, multiple missing teeth or support a full denture.
-Dental implant is a titanium post that is surgically placed in the jaw which functions as an artificial tooth root to anchor the replacement tooth.
+A dental implant is a titanium post that is surgically placed in the jaw which functions as an artificial tooth root to anchor the replacement tooth.
 Most of our patients find implants a great option replacement solution.
 Sometimes, implant might not be an option for everyone because there is a surgical component.
 Patients should be in general good health; patients must also have good adjacent bone to support the implant or will need a separate procedure to “build up” bone in the area of placement.

 Advantages of Dental Implants: